brittaney-bmkb/cv3/src/contexts/AppContext.md

 - [ ] searchSources - a global variable that stores the [searchSource](https://developers.arcgis.com/javascript/latest/api-reference/esri-widgets-Search-SearchSource.html) object returned from the `createSearchSources` function.
 Required for the `SearchBar` component.
 - [ ] ~~searchResults~~ - deprecated 3.0.2. a global variable that stores the state of the [searchResults](https://developers.arcgis.com/javascript/latest/api-reference/esri-widgets-Search-types.html#SearchResult) object returned from the `returnSearchResultFeatures` function and set using the `setSearchResults` function.
 - [ ] ~~prevSearchFeatures~~ - deprecated 3.1 with the implementation of the hittest to set the primaryResultFeature without overwriting the searchFeatures.
 - [ ] searchTerm - a global variable that stores the user input from the `SearchbarComponent`.
-This input is used as the value for the search url parameter value.
+This input is used as the value for the search url parameter value. set using the `setSearchResults` function.
-- [ ] searchResultPoint
+- [ ] searchResultPoint - a global variable used in combination with the searchBufferGeometery to display the search radius when an address locator result is returned.
+This is consumed as the point geometry for the graphics layer in the `Map` component.
-- [ ] searchBufferGeometry
+- [ ] searchBufferGeometry - a global variable used in combination with the searchResultPoint to display the search radius when an address locator result is returned.
+This is consumed as the polygon geometry for the graphics layer in the `Map` component.
 - [ ] searchFeatures
 - [ ] panelDisplay
 - [ ] panelSecondaryVisible